danvk/dds.js/README.md

 ## Development

-To iterate on the demo, start up an http server:
+To iterate on the demo, install its dependencies and start an http server:

-    npm install http-server
+    npm install
-    http-server
+    ./node_modules/.bin/http-server

 and open up `http://localhost:8080/bridge.html`.